linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-php/index.md

 ### Examples

--  Upload the file "file.txt", which is located in the same directory as my python script, to the bucket called "example-bucket".
+-  Upload the file "file.txt", which is located in the same directory as your PHP script, to the bucket called "example-bucket".
 Name this new object "file.txt", the same as the filename.

         $client->putObject(['Bucket'=>'example-bucket','Key'=>'file.txt','SourceFile'=>'file.txt']);